Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Experiments

-We integrate Popeye with SAM to extend pixel-level segmentation capability.
+As introduced in Section III-E, Popeye is integrated with the off-the-shelf SAM, seamlessly obtaining pixel-level segmentation ability.
 Popeye generates the horizontal bounding boxes for the ship target and serves as the prior prompts for SAM to achieve ship instance segmentation.
-We select more challenging RS images of ships, including optical and SAR.
+To evaluate Popeye's segmentation performance, we select more challenging RS images of ships, including optical and SAR images.
 These images are blurry to recognition, or the ships are camouflaged by the complex background or the ship targets are very tiny.
-In all these tested cases, we observe that the predicted segmentation masks for tiny and blurred ships are extremely accurate as shown in Fig. \ref{example2}.
+As shown in Fig. \ref{example2}, in all these tested cases, we observe that the predicted segmentation masks generated by Popeye tiny and blurred ships are extremely accurate.

+Furthermore, we clarify the distinctions between Popeye and SAM.
+Popeye is a visual-language model tailored for ship interpretation, capable of completing various tasks through natural language prompts in multi-turn dialogues.
+In contrast, SAM is a fundamental segmentation model that can perform segmentation tasks through interactive inputs, including mouse clicks (points) and drawing the boxes.
+Notably, Popeye can accomplish both language-referring (e.g., ``Detect ships") object detection and segmentation, whereas class-agnostic SAM is limited to segmentation tasks.
+In addition, SAM can achieve pixel-level segment everything but lacks semantic perception, while Popeye primarily focuses on ship object segmentation.